 Size/Length: To 3" (7.5 cm)

-Similar species: Other Peckoltia
+Similar species: Other Peckoltia species.

 Habitat: South America; sections of the Rio Negro near Moura (Brazil).

 Aquarium: 20" (50 cm) or 10 gallons (38 L).
 The tank should be well-planted with thickets for hiding places.
 This species will damage soft-leafed plants.
 Algae growth should be encouraged.
 Provide a cover of floating plants and some hiding places with roots, wood, or rocks.
 This catfish likes clear, clean water with a moderately strong current.